sechick/htadelay/README.md

 1. Download the matlab code from this repo.
 When installed locally, there should be files DelayDriver.m and two directories, 'delaycore' and 'delaypaper', and potentially several other files.
 2. [Optional] Update the LocalDelaySetPaths.m file to contain local directory information to set the path to the matlab code for the computations if you intend to run the code in a nonstandard directory structure.
 3. Run matlab and set the current directory to the base repo.
+4. Open the file DelayExperimentsForPaper.m.
+It contains chunks of code which generates the plots in the paper, and many more related plots.
+ -- If you edit a few parameters in this file, you can change the accuracy of the PDE derivations of optimal stopping boundaries and of other quantities, as well as of Monte Carlo results.
-4. Open the file DelayDriver.m.
+5. Open the file DelayDriver.m.
 It contains a sequence of chunks of code which illustrate how the interface to the routines works.
-5. Copy the chunks of code identified in DelayDriver.m into the matlab console.
+ -- Copy the chunks of code identified in DelayDriver.m into the matlab console.
 6. Enjoy the plots.

 # Comment on simulations